Skip Navigation

 Mr. Allison feels fortunate to have attended private Catholic schools all his life, including in college.
 He attributes his deep faith to his Catholic education and upbringing.
 Before he came to St. Serra, he worked in both the Cypress Unified School District and the Capistrano Unified School District, where he taught multiple elementary grade levels.
 He feels this experience provided him with the ability to work with students of varying ages and abilities.
 He draws upon his strong Catholic faith to impart wisdom and life experience to his students, saying “I feel that…my experiences throughout my life have been great examples to my students…[the students] are building a stronger relationship with God as they develop their faith.”

 February has proven a busy month for this husband, father of three, and active parishioner of Holy Trinity Catholic Church.
-His youngest son, Beau, turned two at the beginning of the month, which was followed by the celebration of 17 years of marriage with his wife, Selena.
-They have two older sons as well; Brian, 12, is in seventh grade at Ladera Ranch Middle School, and Brayden, 9, is in third grade at Oso Grande Elementary.
+His youngest turned two at the beginning of the month, which was followed by the celebration of 17 years of marriage with his wife, Selena.
+They have two older sons as well; a 12-year-old in seventh grade at Ladera Ranch Middle School, and a 9-year-old in third grade at Oso Grande Elementary.
 He and Selena met in college, and once they were married, they moved to Orange County.
 They love traveling!
 Favorite family vacation spots include Lake Arrowhead and Palm Springs.

 Currently in fourth grade, they are preparing to read their second novel of the year in ELA.
 Students will get to learn more about California history and the Gold Rush in the book, By The Great Horn Spoon, a novel by Sid Fleischman.
 Mr. Allison always looks forward to reading this book with his class every year, saying, “We get to engage in meaningful discussions, complete fun activities, and conclude the novel with creating a scrapbook project.”